jakubd/ipinfo/README.md

 # Supported Platform

 Tested on Linux Debian on both Python 2.7 and 3.7.
+Need to have pip installed such as via `python3-pip` package.

 # Usage